mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 :::

 The API is similar to JSS `makeStyles` but, under the hood, it uses `@emotion/react`.
-It is also features a much better TypeScript support than v4's `makeStyles`.
+It also features much better TypeScript support than v4's `makeStyles`.

 In order to use it, you'll need to add it to your project's dependencies: